 Hearings before the KBTA are more formal than those before the local board; however, legal representation is not required if an individual chooses to represent himself.
-Any artificial entity such as a corporation or partnership must have legal counsel.
+In accordance with Supreme Court Rule 3.020, if the appealing party is a corporation, trust, estate, partnership, joint venture, LLC, or any other artificial legal entity, the entity must be represented by an attorney on all matters before the Board, including the filing of the petition of appeal.
+If the petition of appeal is filed by a non-attorney representative for the legal entity, it will be dismissed by the Board.
 The property owner must again present evidence to support his or her opinion of the property's value and the PVA will again document the basis of the new assessments.
 Rulings of the KBTA are mailed to the property owner and the PVA.